pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

 When you `run` the image without command, it executes:

-- `cells configure`, if no installation is found
+- `cells configure` if no installation is found
-- `cells start`, otherwise
+- `cells start` otherwise

 If you add a command, it is executed instead, e.g: